cosmincatalin/wercker-lametric/README.md

 #### A number of builds are failing

-Some of your projects have a build failures on the *master* branch.
+Some of your projects have build failures on the *master* branch.

 ![Alt text](/screenshots/buildonly.gif?raw=true "Something bad on master")